-9. The Treasury Strategy Statement covers our latest capital funding requirements, our view of interest rate movements and our strategy for borrowing and investment in the light of that view.
+9. The Treasury Strategy Statement covers our latest capital funding requirements, a view of interest rate movements and a strategy for borrowing and investment in the light of that view.
 As such, it needs to be reviewed annually.
 The Treasury Strategy Statement for 2009/10 is attached as Appendix 1.

-&lt;sup>1 7-day LIBID is a measure of the average return from a 7-day investment on the London money market.
+1 7-day LIBID is a measure of the average return from a 7-day investment on the London money market.

-- 10. Our expectations for interest rates over the next twelve months, which are the best prediction we can make in very uncertain market conditions and which will be subject to continuous review with our treasury advisors, are as follows: - Short-term rates.
+- 10. The expectations for interest rates over the next twelve months, which are the best prediction that can be made in very uncertain market conditions and which will be subject to continuous review with our treasury advisors, are as follows: - Short-term rates.
 The Bank Rate will fall to 0.5% early in 2009 and remain at that level through 2009/10. - Long-term rates.
 The 25-year PWLB rate will be around 4% through 2009/10. - Very long-term rates.
 The 50-year PWLB rate will be around 3.8% through 2009/10. - 11.
 The Local Government Act 2003 introduced a system of "prudential borrowing" allowing councils to set their own borrowing limits subject to criteria of prudence and affordability.
 These criteria are set out in more detail in the CIPFA Prudential Code which specifically requires us to set a number of prudential indicators.
 The full range of prudential indicators were considered by the Cabinet on 11th February 2009.
 The proposed indicators that relate to treasury management are set out in the Treasury Strategy Statement. - 12.
 Councils' investment activities are regulated by government guidance issued under Section 15(1)(a) of the Local Government Act 2003.
 Section 5 of the Treasury Strategy Statement constitutes an "Annual Investment Strategy" produced in accordance with the government guidance.
-This Strategy increases the maximum proportion of our investments that we can place with a single institution from 15% to 20%.
-It also allows for us to make use of investment schemes that invest in non-UK governments where these have the highest (AAA) credit rating and to invest in banks that are wholly-owned by the UK Government.
-These changes will facilitate our investment activities without compromising on the security of our investments. - 13.
-In order to protect the Council's position if an individual or organisation were to act upon the views expressed in this report, we have deemed it necessary to produce a disclaimer which is shown as a note at the head of the report and Appendix.
+This Strategy increases the maximum proportion of the Council's investments that can be placed with a single institution from 15% to 20%.
+It also allows the Council to make use of investment schemes that invest in non-UK governments where these have the highest (AAA) credit rating and to invest in banks that are wholly-owned by the UK Government.
+These changes will facilitate our investment activities without compromising on the security of investments. - 13.
+In order to protect the Council's position if an individual or organisation were to act upon the views expressed in this report, it has been deemed necessary to produce a disclaimer which is shown as a note at the head of the report and Appendix. - 14.
+The Audit Committee will be considering this matter at its meeting on 12th February, 2009 and their recommendations, as proposed in paragraphs 18 to 20 below, will be reported at this meeting.